jkerai1/SoftwareCertificates/README.md

 ![image](https://github.com/jkerai1/SoftwareCertificates/assets/55988027/95a7565b-cde4-4314-b4c1-3fc453b42b09)

-From Security.microsoft.com navigate to Settings > Endpoints > Indicators and then the "certifcate" tab on the right
+From Security.microsoft.com navigate to Settings > Endpoints > Indicators and then the "certificates" tab on the right of the sub menu

 ![image](https://github.com/jkerai1/SoftwareCertificates/assets/55988027/145b27f1-4770-46f2-b9ce-39c84b87bb20)

-Then hit "add Item"
+Then hit "add Item" next to the plus

 Browse for the certificate from the unzipped folder.
 Fill in the title and description